awwaiid/thelackthereof/content/Openmoko.md

 In debian the only real finger-friendly app I've used so far has been zhone itself.
 And for that fingers worked great.
 The om 2008.08 install had several finger-friendly apps that worked pretty well... system load or feedback did make it feel a bit odd sometimes.
 Om 2008.08 also has apps with the magical finger scroll stuff.

 ## Suspend
-After doing a full image-backup of the debian install on the microSD card and pplying the suggested suspend/resume scripts, suspend seems to work!
+After doing a full image-backup of the debian install on the microSD card and applying the suggested suspend/resume scripts, suspend seems to work!

 We'll see if it keeps working :)